OctopusDeploy/blog/blog/2020-09/the-octopus-deploy-terraform-provider/index.md

 Octopus is proud to announce our official [Terraform provider](TODO: Find the official home).
 This project started as a [community initiative](https://github.com/MattHodge) by [Matthew Hodgkins](https://github.com/MattHodge/) who built it to suit the needs of the company he worked for.
 Down the track, [Mark Henderson](https://github.com/mhenderson-so) contributed to the project for the needs of StackExchange.
 We’re indebted to Matt and Mark for their efforts since the project started in 2018.
 Making this an official supported provider brings significant advantages, as we can keep the plugin up-to-date and add great new features.

-In this blog post, I'll introduce the Terraform provider for Octopus Deploy, and share a practical example of how to get started with it.
+In this blog post, I'll introduce the Terraform provider for Octopus Deploy, and share practical examples of how to get started with it.

 ## Why Infrastructure as Code?